Is There A Natural Alternative to Adderall?

 - Lifestyle changes such as exercising more, eating healthier, and getting enough sleep can also go a long way in managing ADHD symptoms.

-There may be some natural alternatives to Adderall for treating the symptoms of ADHD.
-Some of these could include ginkgo biloba, ginseng, magnesium, and L-Tyrosine.
-It’s essential to note that the supplements listed here are not intended as substitutes for medical advice.
 The FDA has approved none of these supplements for the treatment of attention-deficit hyperactivity disorder, but some have been the subject of scientific studies.
-Talk to your doctor before adding any of these supplements to your ADHD treatment plan.
+Talk to your doctor before adding any of these “natural adderall” alternatives or supplements to your ADHD treatment plan.

-What Is Adderall?
+What Is Adderall (dextroamphetamine-amphetamine)?

-Adderall is a prescription stimulant medication used to treat attention-deficit hyperactivity disorder.
-The generic name for Adderall is dextroamphetamine-amphetamine.
-Although it is FDA-approved for ADHD treatment, some parents and individuals think the risks of Adderall outweigh any benefits of the drug.
-Adderall carries a boxed warning for serious cardiovascular events, especially in patients with preexisting heart conditions, but sudden death is rare and typically associated with misuse or underlying cardiac anomalies.[1]
+Adderall carries a boxed warning for serious cardiovascular events, especially in patients with preexisting heart conditions.
+However, sudden death is rare and typically associated with misuse or underlying cardiac anomalies.[1]

 - Blurry vision